ChepteaCatalin/duckduckgo-site-search/README.md

 ## Installation:

 The extension is unpacked, so to load it, you need to follow the steps described [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
-Upload the root folder of this file when prompted.
+Upload the root folder of the extension when prompted.

 ## How it works: